 - S.J.
 Cheng, A.L.
 Steiner, D.Y.
-Hollinger, G. Bohrer, and K.J.
+Hollinger, G. Bohrer, K.J.
 Nadelhoffer.
 (2016).
 Using satellite-derived optical thickness to assess the influence of clouds on terrestrial carbon uptake.
 Journal of Geophysical Research: Biogeosciences.

 - S.J.
 Cheng, G. Bohrer, A.L.
 Steiner, D.Y.
 Hollinger, A. Suyker, R.P.
-Phillips, and K.J.
+Phillips, K.J.
 Nadelhoffer (2015).
 Variations in the influence of diffuse light on gross primary productivity in temperate ecosystems.
 Agricultural and Forest Meteorology.

 - How Clouds Influence Forest Photosynthesis, “3 Minute Thesis” Competition 2nd place overall and Audience Choice winner (video below), 2013

 Aerosols change the amount of diffuse light that reaches terrestrial ecosystems, which alters photosynthesis and transpiration rates.
 This in turn changes the ratio of sensible to latent heat in plant canopies.
 To explore how aerosols influence the partitioning of energy in forests, we used satellite measurements of aerosols with AmeriFlux measurements of energy exchange between forest canopies and the atmosphere.